 - a) Growth Plan policy 2.2.9.3 provides that no more than 3 lots/or units are permitted outside of settlement areas unless there were site specific approvals prior to June 16, 2006 or that development can be justified in accordance with policy 2.2.2.1(i) of the Growth Plan. - b) The size and configuration of new lots shall be subject to the requirements of this Plan and the Zoning By-law, and the policies of the applicable Niagara Escarpment Plan designation, where applicable; - c) Ribbon or strip development shall generally be prevented; - d) Where a lot is proposed in more than one designation, the severance policy of the least restrictive designation may be applied if there is sufficient area in the least restrictive designation to accommodate the development.
-The form and location of such development on the lot may be defined through zoning, in a development agreement or by other means, as a condition of approval; - e) New building lots created by consent shall front onto a public road maintained yearround which meet standards of construction and maintenance acceptable to the Township.
+The form and location of such development on the lot may be defined through zoning, in a development agreement or by other means, as a condition of approval; - e) New building lots created by consent shall front onto a public road maintained year-round which meet standards of construction and maintenance acceptable to the Township.
 Agreements providing for the up-grading and/or maintenance of roads fronting and providing access to such lots may be required as a condition of consent or development (building permit) approval. - f) Approval of entrances to all new building lots shall be obtained in advance of the creation of the lot, in accordance with the Township's Entrance Policy or, in the case of County Roads and Provincial Highways, the policies and requirements of the appropriate road authority.
-Highway 89 is a controlled access highway and applications for severances involving direct access to Highway 89 are discouraged and will be subject to the criteria and policies of the Ministry of Transportation; - g) New lots shall not be permitted where the development (e.g. driveway, house, septic, and accessory uses) on the severed and/or retained portion, is on lands containing physical constraints to development such as poor drainage, unstable soils, flood susceptibility, steep slopes or any other physical condition that may jeopardize public health and safety, without the written approval of the Nottawasaga Valley Conservation Authority and the Dufferin County Building Department;
+Highway 89 is a controlled access highway and applications for severances involving direct access to Highway 89 are discouraged and will be subject to the criteria and policies of the Ministry of Transportation; - g) New lots shall not be permitted where the development (e.g. driveway, house, septic, and accessory uses) on the severed and/or retained portion, is on lands containing physical constraints to development such as poor drainage, unstable soils, flood susceptibility, steep slopes or any other physical condition that may jeopardize public health and safety, without the written approval of the Nottawasaga Valley Conservation Authority and the Dufferin County Building Department; - h) New lots shall not be permitted where the lot to be severed or retained contains a residence which was permitted or approved as a temporary use (such as a garden suite), second unit, or second residential unit dwelling, or farm help house, or any other detached dwelling;

-- New lots shall not be permitted where the lot to be severed or retained contains a residence which was permitted or approved as a temporary use (such as a garden suite), second unit, or second residential unit dwelling, or farm help house, or any other detached dwelling; - The creation of new lots within or adjacent to the resources and features identified on Schedule B4 are only permitted in accordance with the policies of this Plan and; - j) Lot lines through natural hazard areas or sites that pose a significant safety threat, and through significant natural heritage features or areas shall be avoided.
+- The creation of new lots within or adjacent to the resources and features identified on Schedule B4 are only permitted in accordance with the policies of this Plan and; - j) Lot lines through natural hazard areas or sites that pose a significant safety threat, and through significant natural heritage features or areas shall be avoided. - k) Lot lines shall avoid the fragmentation of provincially significant wetlands and significant woodlands and should avoid the fragmentation of other natural heritage features and areas wherever possible and practical.